November 22, 2017

-"Sadly, I lived a very narrow-minded, conservative and, if I may, terrorist period of the communism.
+"Sadly, I lived a very narrow-minded, conservative and, if I may say so, terrorist period of the communism.
 Romania was under communism from 1948 to 1989.
 At first it was a Stalinist period.
 I was a child back then.
 Times were harsh, a lot of arrests were happening, people were dying in prisons.
-A liberalization came through after Stalin's death that lasted a very short while (1955-1958).
-After the Hungarian and Polish revolutions in 1956, taking advantage of the liberalization of the communist ideology, a new terrorist period began.
+A liberalisation came through after Stalin's death that lasted a very short while (1955-1958).
+After the Hungarian and Polish revolutions in 1956, taking advantage of the liberalisation of the communist ideology, a new terrorist period began.
 In culture, terror manifested through this realist-socialist-proletarian doctrine and through something that is popular to nowadays: mass culture.

 Artists and musicians were supposed to make art for the masses, for the proletarians.
 Modernism, which was very popular abroad, was banned after the war.
 And not only modernism.
 Mysticism too.
-This narrow-minded and conservative period followed, with people getting kicked out of the University, that lasted from 1958 and 1963.
+This narrow-minded and conservative period followed, with people getting kicked out of the University, which lasted from 1958 to 1963.